NOAA-OWP/ngen/doc/BMI_MODELS.md

 ### BMI C Model As Shared Library

 For **C** models, the model must be packaged as a pre-compiled shared library.
-Several CMake cache variables must be configured for controlling whether to expect such a library and how to find it:
+Several CMake cache variables must be configured for controlling whether to expect such a library and how to find it.
+These are found in, or must be added to, the _CMakeCache.txt_ file in the build system directory:

 * `BMI_C_LIB_ACTIVE`
   * type: `BOOL`